-The New Forest was covered in snow at the very beginning of 2010!
+New Forest snow 2010 occured at the very beginning of that year.

 It looked really beautiful, and does look like a winter wonderland.

 Everywhere is totally white and it is absolutely freezing!

 as you will see from the following photographs I have just taken.
 But is it a winter wonderland for the animals which have to survive out on it?

 Let me share with you what I have seen out on my dog walk today!
 And let me explain what this means to the ponies, donkeys, cows and even any pigs that may be out.

 Update April 2010 - We lost our dog today so no more dog walking for us.

 Look at the contrast between this beautiful New Forest valley today, in winter and spring/summer 2009.

 The animals have to be hardy enough to adapt to all weathers - even when they are as extreme as this today.

 Hale Purlieu Mire in the summer of 2009